sarken/frontend-docs-test/patterns/regions.md

 # Regions
 {: .no_toc}

-As discussed in the [Front End User Guide](../front-end-user-guide), there are four major regions on the Archive, three of which are included on every page.
+As discussed in [Stylesheets & Views](../stylesheets-views), there are four major regions on the Archive, three of which are included on every page.
 They are contained within outer and inner wrappers.

 While the regions aren't themselves reusable patterns -- each region appears a maximum of once per page -- they do make use of patterns.